nicholasgcotton/Nuix-Intake-Scripts/README.md

 # Nuix-Intake-Scripts
-Standard intake scripts for RCMP Nuix Intake
+Standard intake scripts for RCMP Nuix Workstation Intake, including "Default Quality Assurance and Tags v3" and "Email Chain Cluster Analysis v 1.1".

+The purpose of these scripts is to automate parts of the Nuix Workstation intake that I always do the same way.

 ## Installation
 For the script(s) to function you must: